basboot/watertaps/README.md

 - This extension only works with existing routes (not new/unsaved routes)
 - Only works for routes in the Netherlands
-- Uses public watertap data from drinkwaterkaart.nl via RIVM dataset
+- Uses public watertap data from drinkwaterkaart.nl via Nationaal Georegister